 The Sellout by Paul Beatty

 What is it with Booker Prize winners and unnamed narrators?
 Here’s another one: The Sellout.
-It’s a “biting satire” about a young man at the heart of a race trial that goes all the way to the Supreme Court… but it’s not what you think.
-After his controversial sociologist father dies, leaving not a penny and no trace of his promised “memoir” that would solve the family’s financial woes, our “hero” takes the questionable path of seeking to reinstate slavery and segregation in his small Californian town.
+It’s a biting satire about a young man at the heart of a race trial that goes all the way to the Supreme Court… but it’s not what you think.
+After his controversial psychologist father dies, leaving not a penny and no trace of his promised “memoir” that would solve the family’s financial woes, our “hero” takes the questionable path of seeking to reinstate slavery and segregation in his small Californian town.
 This audacious novel will have your jaw dropping and your sides splitting, from start to finish.
 Read my full review of The Sellout here.

 Apex Hides The Hurt by Colson Whitehead